|

 superior to fingerprint IDs.

+| "Just put that disk in your PC, kid.
+It’s just like a video game.
+After you open the files, just use the orientation controls to read that whole form."
+The general gave Alec a light pat on the shoulder as he left the room.
 The two MPs escorted him out the front door of the now-deserted café.
 Ordinarily, the café would have been humming with lively conversations, laughter, and music at this time of night.
 But the two formidable MPs who stood at the café’s door were not allowing just anyone to enter.
+Driving

 back to his studio apartment on the outskirts of town, Alec